Skip to content

 Perform quick check for \(|C^{-}|\) to avoid influence from a possible closest tune approach.
 Also check for any unwanted local coupling bumps around the modulated quadrupole.

 In case of any (design) orbit excursion in the quadrupoles, enable orbit feedback to avoid a change of the CO around the ring.
-Caveat: for the determination of the crossing angles, orbit feedback should be off.
+The status is visible in the top right corner of the GUI.

 • Run K-Modulation